gugod/App-perlbrew/README.md

 in your PATH.

 The installed perlbrew command is a standalone executable that can be run with system perl.
-The minimum system perl version requirement is 5.8.0, which should be good enough for most of the OSes these days.
+The minimum required version of system perl is 5.8.0, which should be good enough for most of the OSes these days.

 A fat-packed version of [patchperl](https://metacpan.org/pod/patchperl) is also installed to